 Get in touch with Donna if you are interested in a public art piece and she will guide you through the process.

-Mosaicist Donna Reeves has created a mosaic sculpture for Stevenage Bus Interchange, inspired by cairns- traditional rock markers guiding travellers.
-Every tessera has been handcut, symbolising the countless journeys that intersect in Stevenage.
-The base rock honours the town's history, featuring the coat of arms and Viking boat.
-The middle rock, banded in eight colours represents the neighbourhoods.
-The top rock captures personal memories, with keepsakes embedded from the community.
-Taking 18 months to complete, the project involved local participation and holds deep meaning for Donna, whose grandfather moved his family from London to Stevenage to work at British Aerospace.
+Mosaicist Donna Reeves has created a striking sculpture for Stevenage Bus Interchange, commissioned by Stevenage Borough Council and Junction 7 Creatives.
+Inspired by traditional cairns — rock markers used to guide travellers — the piece reflects the countless journeys that intersect in Stevenage, with every hand-cut tessera representing a unique path.
+The base stone honours the town’s heritage, featuring Stevenage’s coat of arms and a Viking boat, while the middle stone is banded in eight colours symbolising the town’s different neighbourhoods.
+The top stone captures personal memories, incorporating keepsakes contributed by the local community.
+Taking 18 months to complete, the project involved local participation and also holds personal significance for Donna, whose grandfather moved his family to Stevenage from London to work at British Aerospace.

-Base rock: is all about the History of Stevenage and includes the
+• The base rock: is all about the History of Stevenage, including the Coat of Arms & Viking Boat

-Acorn and leaf to represent the Oak tree from the Coat of arms ( this is repeated on all 3 for continuity)
+• Acorn & Leaf: represents the Oak Tree from the Coat of Arms and is repeated on all 3 stones for continuity

-Viking Long Boat with waves to represent the Lakes and water
+• Viking boat: includes waves to represent the lakes & water

 The background in grey mosaics represents the roundabouts and cycle paths.
 Inspiration from a local man who takes aerial photos & from the photos given by the Museum.